Fixing black screen issue on boot after graphics card replacement in OpenCore Legacy Patcher

 |

 Step 5Replace your old graphics card with a new one and start your computer again.
-If your computer boots successfully you will be presented with white desktop wallpaper and everything would be working very slow.
+If your computer boots successfully you will be presented with white desktop wallpaper and everything will be working very slow.
 It's because your system is now running without any patches.
-Wait a few seconds and your should see OpenCore Legacy Patcher popup window, telling you are running the system without Root patches and if you would like to install them.
+Wait a few seconds and you should see OpenCore Legacy Patcher popup window, telling you are running the system without Root patches, and if you would like to install them.
 Click OK button to install all necessary patches.
-Warning: If your system still boots to black screen please skip to Step 7. |
+WARNING: If your system still boots to black screen please skip to Step 7. |

 |